 Most of us carry a phone in the backcountry.
 So why carry something else?

 Answer: dedicated handheld GPS have better satellite reception, more powerful navigation features, and better battery life than smartphones GPS applications.
 They are ideal for extensive off-trail navigation in low visibility conditions.
 However, if you carry a phone and primarily walk on trails or travel on established routes (like rivers), a smartphone app is likely all you need.
-We recommend the Trimble Outdoors app for its navigation features (requires additional purchase of area-specific maps) and the Topo Maps app for the best value (iPhone/iPod only, download unlimited free maps before you leave).
+We recommend the Topo Maps app for the best value (iPhone/iPod only, download unlimited free maps before you leave).
 Based on our testers' extensive experience in the backcountry we've found that a GPS is most commonly used to identify or confirm our position briefly before we resume navigating with maps.
 For such applications, an app like Topo Maps works well and only costs $7.99.
-For most backpackers we suggest starting out with a GPS app and upgrading to a handheld GPS if it proves insufficient for your needs.
+For most backpackers, start out with a GPS app and upgrade to a handheld GPS if it proves insufficient for your needs.

 What to consider when buying a handheld GPS